JAC-CS-Game-Programming-Fall22/Notes/0-Pong.md

 This will allow us to create a custom font object (based off the font file we've added to our project directory) that we can set as the active font in our game.

-The only other changes to the code in this update can be found in the `draw` function.
+The only other changes to the code in this update can be found in the `render()` function.

 ```javascript
 context.fillText(`${player1Score}`, canvas.width * 0.25, 50);